 - 1 tablespoon cider vinegar

 - 1 dash Tabasco sauce or more…truthfully I like several!

 - dash of pepper

-- In a small pan over medium heat, cook almonds and sugar stirring constantly until almonds are coated and sugar is melted.
+- In a small pan over medium heat, add almonds and sugar and stir constantly until almonds are coated and sugar is melted.
 Watch carefully as they will burn easily.
-Cool and store in an air-tight container.

 - Mix all dressing ingredients and chill.

 - Mix spinach, celery, and green onions.
 Just before serving, add almonds and oranges.
 Toss with dressing.